csev/dj4e/assn/dj4e_errors42.md

-Dealing with Errors in Django 5.2 Projects on PythonAnywhere
+Dealing with Errors in Django 4.2 Projects on PythonAnywhere
 ============================================================

+**NOTE** If you are using Django 5.2, please see the updated version of <a href="dj4e_errors52.md">Handling errors in Django 5.2 on PythonAnywhere</a>.

 When you get stuck on something while developing your Django Application on PythonAnywhere this page has some possible solutions.

 * What happens when your PythonAnywhere account expires after 90 days?
 * When everything works but your application says 'Something went wrong :-('
-* What happens when you don't activate your virtual environment (.ve52)
+* What happens when you don't activate your virtual environment (django42)
 * Your line 16 seems to have a syntax error in the text editor in `manage.py`
 * What to do when you see 'SyntaxError' when running `manage.py`
 * What to do when the tutorial tells you to do a `python manage.py runserver`